shanu-16/basics/README.md

 - This document is primarily meant for people working in IT and Engineering occupations.
 This is because the author(s) only have the firsthand experience for these occupations)
 - This document assumes that readers are educated and can make some informed decisions by themselves.
 - This document is a guide and not a recipe or formula to get your work permit.
 It is your legal obligation to follow the rules that apply to you.
 Not knowing the rules is not an excuse.
-- The advice in this document may be old, it is your responsibility to make sure that it is valid and applicable to you.
+- The advice in this document may be old, outdated and incorrect.
+It is your responsibility to make sure that it is valid and applicable to you.
+If you are confused or have questions then talk to Migrationsverket your self.
 - If contents of this document are misleading then please file an Issue.
 - Please note that any views or opinions presented in this document are solely those of the author(s) and do not necessarily represent those of any company/organization.